 Each week I get emails or messages from fellow photographers asking where they should photograph in Banff National Park and the Canadian Rockies.
 Others ask me where to go hiking or scrambling so that they can get off the beaten track.
 I love getting these questions and seeing people’s enthusiasm for shooting these beautiful mountain landscapes.

-Considering that each person’s physical fitness differs, as well as his or her comfort level in mountain terrain, I’m not too comfortable directing people to specific locations.
-And while a glance at my own photos will give you some clues as to my favourite locations, I thought I’d compile a list of resources that will help you photograph the Canadian Rockies – books, websites and apps you can leaf through for yourself to identify your next photo sweet spots.
+To provide you with some direction, I thought I’d compile a list of resources that will help you photograph the Canadian Rockies – books, websites and apps you can leaf through for yourself to identify your next photo sweet spots.

 BOOKS ABOUT HIKING, SCRAMBLING & MOUNTAINEERING